Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Abstract

 \section{Abstract}

 { Implementing a lockdown for disease mitigation is a balancing act: Non-pharmaceutical interventions can reduce disease transmission significantly, but interventions also have considerable societal costs.
 Therefore, decision-makers need near real-time information to calibrate the level of restrictions.
 We fielded daily surveys in Denmark during the second wave of the COVID-19 pandemic to monitor public response to the announced lockdown.
 A key question asked respondents to state their number of close contacts within the past 24 hours.
-Here, we establish a link between survey data, mobility data, and, hospitalizations via epidemic modeling.
+Here, we establish a link between survey data, mobility data, and hospitalizations via epidemic modelling.
 Using Bayesian analysis, we then evaluate the usefulness of survey responses as a tool to monitor the effects of lockdown and then compare the predictive performance to that of mobility data.
-We find that, unlike mobility, self-reported contacts track the immediate behavioral response after the lockdown's announcement, weeks before the lockdown's national implementation.
-The survey data agree with the inferred effective reproduction number and their addition to the model results in greater improvement of predictive performance than mobility data.
-A detailed analysis of contact types indicates that disease transmission is driven by friends and strangers, whereas contacts to colleagues and family members (outside the household) only played a minor role despite Christmas holidays.
-Our work shows that an announcement of non-pharmaceutical interventions can lead to immediate behavioral responses, weeks before the actual implementation.
-Specifically, we find that self-reported contacts capture this early signal and thus qualify as a reliable, non-privacy invasive monitoring tool to track the implementation of non-pharmaceutical interventions.}
+We find that, unlike mobility, self-reported contacts decreased significantly in all regions before the nation-wide implementation of non-pharmaceutical interventions and improved predicting future hospitalizations compared to mobility data.
+A detailed analysis of contact types indicates that contact with friends and strangers outperforms contact with colleagues and family members (outside the household) on the same prediction task.
+Representative surveys thus qualify as a reliable, non-privacy invasive monitoring tool to track the implementation of non-pharmaceutical interventions and study potential transmission paths.}